Tutoring

 Online drop-in tutoring with Zoom

 We recognize the need for students to receive assistance remotely, especially for hybrid and online courses.
 In order to provide the same support to distance learning students, we are offering online tutoring through Zoom video sessions.
 We will offer the same support via Zoom as we do in the center, during the same hours and with the same tutors.
-We are funded to only assist students enrolled at UW Bothell; please let us know if this does not describe you and we will try to help you locate other resources!
+We are funded to only assist students enrolled at UW Bothell; please let us know if this does not describe you and we will try to help you locate other resources (see bottom of page)!

 How to connect with a tutor